 Physically Challenged Information

-The Office of Physically Challenged Services will be located in room 50 on the Exhibit Level of the Boston Convention and Exhibition Center.
-Drop-off and pick-up locations will correspond to the dates and be convenient to the designated PC office location.
+The Office of Physically Challenged Services (PC Office) will be located at the rear of Hall B behind the Delegate Experience & Café area in Houston’s George R. Brown Convention Center.
+Drop-off and pick-up locations will correspond to meeting activities and convenient to the PC Office and RA.

 - Handicapped car placards are not accepted as documentation to qualify for services.

-- Routine delegate registrations that don’t require adjustments will be made at the PC office in Room 50, eliminating the need for PC Delegates to make their way to General Registration.
+- Routine delegate registrations that don’t require adjustments will be made at the PC office eliminating the need for PC Delegates to make their way to General Registration.

-Voting for PC-Registered Delegates will take place in in the back of Hall B. Delegates should verify their preferred voting location upon registration at the Boston Convention and Exhibition Center.
+- Voting for PC-Registered Delegates will take place in an area adjacent to the PC Office.
+Delegates should verify their preferred voting location when registering as a RA delegate.

-To receive special services, delegates who qualify for Physically Challenged Services must fill out the Physically Challenged Delegates Request Form by June 1, 2017 and register on-site at PC Delegate Registration.
+- To receive special services, delegates who qualify for Physically Challenged Services must fill out the Physically Challenged Delegates Request Form by June 3, 2019 and register on-site at the PC Office.

-This year, delegates that have been approved for physically challenged services consistentlyover the past 3 years will not have to submit documentation to receive services.
+This year, delegates who have been approved for physically challenged services consistently over the past three years will not have to submit documentation to receive services.

-For those delegates who do not meet the above criteria, you must submit only ONE of the following three choices:
+Those delegates who do not meet the above criteria must submit only ONE of the following three documents:

 - A signed letter dated within the past six months from your physician on his/her letterhead indicating the need for Physically Challenged Services.

 - A valid state-issued vehicle registration card with Physically Challenged endorsement.
-(Handicapped car placards are no longer accepted.)
+(Note: handicapped car placards are not a suitable substitute and will not be accepted.)

 Transportation for Physically Challenged Delegates

-To receive transportation services, delegates who qualify for Physically Challenged Services must fill out the online Physically Challenged Delegates Request Form and submit it by June 1, 2017.
+To receive transportation services, delegates who qualify for Physically Challenged Services must submit your request via the online Physically Challenged Delegates Request Form by June 3, 2019.